Chartered in 1890, the University of Chicago quickly became a world leader in higher education and research and has since boasted 89 Nobel Laureates.

-Successful UChicago applicants will have succeeded in a wide variety of challenging high school courses and have impressive letters of recommendation, essays, extracurricular activities, and test scores.
-Applicants must submit the Common Application or the Universal Application and the University of Chicago supplement, which includes an additional extended essay and two short-essay questions.
+Successful UChicago applicants will have achieved in a wide variety of challenging high school courses and have impressive letters of recommendation, essays, extracurricular activities, and test scores.
+Applicants must submit the Common Application, the Coalition Application, or the Universal Application and the University of Chicago supplement, which includes an additional extended essay and two short-essay questions.
 Prospective students and families are welcome to visit campus for an information session and student-led tour.
 Interviews are optional.

-Nearly 80% of classes at UChicago have fewer than 20 students, with most featuring seminar-style discussions.
+Nearly 80% of classes at UChicago have 25 or fewer students, with most featuring seminar-style

 Programs of study

-Bachelor of Arts or Bachelor of Science degrees are awarded in nearly 50 fields.
+Bachelor of Arts or Bachelor of Science degrees are awarded in more than 50 fields.